agl-ic-eg/documentation/docs/5_Component_Documentation/1_agl-compositor.md

 capable of loading up libweston modules and make use of them.
 And just like weston, the AGL compositor loads up the remoting-plugin to achieve the same thing.

+The remoting-plugin uses the DRM virtual output API from libweston together with gstreamer pipeline to capture, using DMA buffers, the DRM output and to stream it, remotely to another machine.
+They can be over the network, or locally.

 Further more, to cope with situations where the output is just a panel/display, without some kind of compositor driving it, the necessity of